TUM-FAF/FAF-121-Barbaros-Nicolae/IDE/Lab#1/README.md

 git checkout otherbranch   #switched to branch 'otherbranch' git merge test    #Auto-merging file.txt
 ```
 Here comes the conflict message.
 Merge conflict in Readme.
-Automatic merge failed; fix conflicts and the commit the resutls
+Automatic merge failed; fix conflicts and the commit the results.

 ```sh
-git status  # tells where are the conflicts
+git status  # tells where are the conflicts git commit

-git commit
 U   file.txt
 fatal: 'commit' is not possible because you have unmerged files.